2023-2024 Educational Partnership Program

 Which postures, practices, and partnerships can make a real difference?

-We are so excited to be partnering with Erik Carter for our 2022-23 Educational Partnership Program.
+We are so excited to continue our partnership with Erik Carter for our 2023-24 Educational Partnership Program.
 He will share a practical and powerful framework for reflecting upon and fostering belonging within all aspects of the everyday life of our schools.
-Join us this year and gain fresh insights into the roles you can play in spurring change for your students and schools—so that every student receives a rigorous education and develops valued relationships.
+Join us this year and gain fresh insights and practical strategies into the roles you can play in spurring change for your students and schools—so that every student receives a rigorous education and develops valued relationships.
+Whether you were registered last year or not, all participants will engage meaningfully with Dr. Carter's material and its application in your home, school, and community.

 "Although the experience of belonging is equally important for students with significant cognitive disabilities as it is for their peers, it has remained far more elusive...
 In the absence of shared activities, strong social connections are unlikely to form.
 Integration falls short of fostering true belonging for students with significant cognitive disabilities within their school communities.
 Belonging is easy to affirm but much harder to define.
 What does it really look like for students with disabilities to experience belonging within inclusive schools?
 What are the experiences and relationships that will assure them that they have a cherished place within their learning community?
 How would you know whether your students have found a place of belonging in your school?
 Schools that are committed to the concept of belonging must have a strong understanding of the practices and postures that contribute to this goal."
 Erik W. Carter & Elizabeth E. Biggs TIES Belonging Resources, TIES Center